asdf-format/asdf/docs/asdf/extending/extensions.rst

-Note that this is an "empty" extension that does not extend the library in any meaningful way; other attributes must be implemented to actually support additional tags and/or compressors.
+Note that this is an "empty" extension that does not extend the library in any meaningful way; other attributes must be implemented to actually support additional tags, compressors and/or validators.
 Read on for a description of the rest of the Extension interface.

 Additional tags
 ---------------